-Of the types of drug and alcohol addiction treatment available to Californians, residential drug treatment shows the best outcomes for addicts in terms of maintaining long-term recovery and decreased instances of addiction relapse.
-The greater success found in residential drug treatment programs is most likely a consequence of the combination of treatment components and the length of residential programs.
+Of the types of drug and alcohol addiction treatment in California, residential drug rehab shows the best outcomes for addicts in terms of maintaining long-term recovery and decreased instances of addiction relapse.
+The greater success found in California Residential Rehab programs is most likely a consequence of the combination of treatment components and the length of residential programs.

-Another typical component of residential treatment is the development of life skills, like maintaining a structured schedule to pattern positive behaviour and developing personal accountability.
+Another typical component of residential drug rehab is the development of life skills, like maintaining a structured schedule to pattern positive behavior and developing personal accountability.
 As drug addiction and alcoholism are chronic diseases, the disease becomes part of every aspect of an addicts life; family, professionally, socially and physically.
 While most treatment programs offer physical recovery from chemical dependency, residential programs offer additional skills training to rehabilitate clients to help them cope with adjusting to their life of sobriety.

-Residential drug and alcohol addiction treatment is typically divided into two segments: Long Term Residential and Short Term Residential.
+Residential drug and alcohol rehab is typically divided into two segments: Long Term Residential and Short Term Residential.
 Long term residential treatment usually lasts between 3-12 months.
 Short term residential lasts from 3 to 6 weeks.